panzi/mediaextract/README.md

 	                       MP3 files usually have an ID3v2 tag at the start, so using the 'id3v2' format is the better option anyway.

-	                       The detection accuracy of MOD files is not much better and thus the 'mpg123' and 'mod' formats are per default disabled.
+	                       The detection accuracy of MOD files is not much better and of MPEG TS it is even worse and thus the 'mpg123', 'mpegts' and 'mod' formats are per default disabled.

 	                       NOTE: When using only the 'mpg123' format but not 'id3v2' any ID3v2 tag will be stripped.
 ID3v1 tags will still be kept.